X

 However, this might be as good as it gets.
 Altuve's .227 xBA ranks in the 15th percentile, and his .350 xSLG ranks in the 16th percentile.
 The fact that they are worse than his actual numbers is concerning, given how disappointing Altuve has been.

-We mentioned how Salvador Perez's Statcast Profile offers hope that his numbers will improve.
+We mentioned how Perez's Statcast Profile offers hope that his numbers will improve.
 Altuve's is the opposite.

-There was a reason why Altuve was drafted a a top-5 second baseman.
+There was a reason why Altuve was drafted as a top-5 second baseman.
 His track record is that of consistent production.
 So it's hard to just cut bait after two months, especially with a dearth of options at the position.
 Earning outfield eligibility is useful, but you're only using him as a fill-in there.

 That outfield eligibility might also explain his struggles.
 Altuve has had to learn a new position in his mid-30s.
-While we have nothing to quantify that with, it shouldn't be underestimated how difficult a complete change in position can be.
-Regardless of experience.
+While we have nothing to quantify that with, it shouldn't be underestimated how difficult a complete change in position can be, regardless of experience.

 Now 35 years old, this could be the beginning of the end for Altuve as a productive fantasy option.
 But even in what looks like being a down year, he's still doing just enough to warrant rostering.
 Providing we don't see more regression, Altuve is worth hanging onto.